Both sides suffer heavy casualties as Ukraine strikes back against Russia, UK assessment says

 “Our armed forces dealt a good blow in the morning,” Bratchuk said in a video message on Sunday morning, posted to his Telegram channel.

-Massive flooding from the destruction of the dam on June 6 devastated towns along the lower Dnieper River in the Kherson region, a front line in the war.
+Massive flooding from the destruction of the dam on June 6 devastated towns along the lower Dnieper River in Kherson province, a front line in the war.
 Russia and Ukraine accuse each other of causing the breach.

+— As the deadline for all Russian volunteer formations to sign contracts with Russia’s Defense Ministry approaches, widely seen as targeting Russia’s Wagner mercenary group, Wagner leader and regular Kremlin critic Yevgeny Prigozhin said Sunday that 32,000 former prisoners had returned home after the end of their contracts with Wagner in Ukraine.

+According to Prigozhin, 83 crimes were committed by those who had returned home, which he claimed was “80 times less” than the number committed by those released from prison over the same period without having served with Wagner.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine